arokem/pandas/doc/source/enhancingperf.rst

    np.all(x == y)

-The same expression can be "anded" with the word :keyword:`and` as well:
+The same expression can be "anded" together with the word :keyword:`and` as
+well:

 .. ipython:: python